Tucker Carlson's New Crush - Tablet Magazine

-On a ten-minute-long segment of his show earlier this week, Tucker Carlson lamented the state of American capitalism.
+On a 10-minute-long segment of his show earlier this week, Tucker Carlson lamented the state of American capitalism.
 “During the last gilded age, 125 years ago,” he told his viewers, “America’s ruling class may have been ostentatiously rich, but it was still recognizably American.”
-He checked off a few of that class’s most luminous names—Carnegie, Rockefeller, et al—before stopping to heap praise on one man in particular: Henry Ford.
+He checked off a few of that class’ most luminous names—Carnegie, Rockefeller, et al.—before stopping to heap praise on one man in particular: Henry Ford.

 Among other things historians trace to Henry Ford is The International Jew, a 91-article series he had his newspaper, the Dearborn Independent, publish.
 The Jewish plan, Ford’s paper enlightened its readers, was “to control the world, not by territorial acquisition, not by military aggression, not by governmental subjugation, but by control of the machinery of commerce and exchange.”
 Adolf Hitler called Ford an inspiration and kept a portrait of the American industrialist by his desk.